 A detailed history and physical exam are extremely important to understand the extent of damage done and establishing what to expect in the coming days regarding neurological deficits.
 Accounts should have the details of any injury.
 Careful examination of the wound site is necessary because it may reveal an injury to the dorsal column systems, spinothalamic tracts, dorsal and ventral spinocerebellar tracts, corticospinal tracts and Horner's syndrome (if the lesion is above or at the level of T1).
 If the wound is involving the lower lumbar region, then the bladder and bowel symptoms can be detected or respiratory symptoms if lesions are near the brain stem.
 Usually incomplete forms of the syndrome commonly occur, and this can be caused by vascular impairment secondary to compression of the cord, so history is necessary to rule out infectious causes or recent travel to the endemic areas should be ruled out.

-A neurological examination should comprise of a detailed motor and sensory evaluation, although sometimes it is hard to perform the physical exam in the beginning especially after trauma because patients are in spinal shock.
-Clinically, there would be an ipsilateral sensory loss of all sensations, pressure, vibration, position and flaccid paralysis at the level of lesion and spastic paraparesis below the level of lesion; contralaterally there would be loss of pain and temperature.
+A neurological examination should comprise a detailed motor and sensory evaluation, although sometimes it is hard to perform the physical exam in the beginning especially after trauma because patients are in spinal shock.
+Clinically, there would be an ipsilateral sensory loss of all sensations, pressure, vibration, position and flaccid paralysis at the level of the lesion and spastic paraparesis below the level of the lesion; contralaterally there would be loss of pain and temperature.

 Nonoperative treatment to support individuals, with an emphasis on less dependency for daily activities and improving quality of life with a multidisciplinary approach involving spinal cord injury physicians, nurses, occupational therapists, and social workers.
 Specific devices can help to improve the quality of life and daily activities for patients with BSS such as wheelchairs, limb supports and hand splits.
 If the patient has difficulty in breathing or swallowing, various aids can be applied; cervical collars can also be used depending on the level of injury.
-In the case of thoracolumbar region involvement, spinal orthosis can be used.
+In the case of thoracolumbar region involvement, the spinal orthosis can be used.

-The prognosis for individuals with Brown-Séquard Syndrome varies depending on the cause of injury and the extent to which the spinal cord is damaged.
-Generally, as Brown-Séquard Syndrome is an incomplete spinal cord injury the potential for significant recovery is strong.
+The prognosis for individuals with BSS varies depending on the cause of injury and the extent to which the spinal cord is damaged.
+Generally, as BSS is an incomplete spinal cord injury the potential for significant recovery is strong.
 More than half of BSS patients recover well, and the majority of post-traumatic patients recover motor function.
 Recovery becomes slower throughout three to six months, and it can take up to two years for ongoing neurological recovery.
 If the deficit is at the level where it affects bowel and bladder, patients may gain their function in 90% of the cases.
-Most patients will regain some strength in lower extremities, and most will regain functional walking ability.
+Most patients will regain some strength in lower extremities, and most will regain the functional walking ability.
 When motor function loss is present, recovery is faster on the contralateral side and slower on the ipsilateral side.

 Untreated BSS may bring complications like hypotension or spinal shock, depression, pulmonary embolism and infections most commonly in the lungs and urinary tract.
 Respiratory support is critical for patients with high thoracic and cervical lesions.